jvverde/MarpaX-xPathLike/README.md

-Like as in xpath it's also possible to query a function.
+Like as in xPath it's also possible to query a function.